YizhiW91/Notes/notes/dataStructure/array&string.md

 * Iterate the right pointer over the array.
 * If subarray [left, right] is not valid, while loop to keep move the left pointer up until the new [left, right] is valid again.

+Note:
+* The tricky part of sliding window is the management of the left pointer, whether to include it or not.
+Usually, if you want to include left pointer, initialize it with 0.
+If you do not want to include it, initialize it with -1.

 ##### Examples
 * Example 1: Given an array of positive integers nums and an integer k, find the length of the longest subarray whose sum is less than or equal to k.
 This is the problem we have been talking about above.
 We will now formally solve it.